 St. Patrick’s Day is a global celebration of what it means to be Irish; the spirit, the determination, the creativity and that indefinable something that makes us who we are.
 Ireland is capable of great things and every year, the Embassy and the Consulate General uses St. Patrick’s Day to show the world just what we can do.

-St. Patrick’s Day Parades and Festivals are held across Australia and New Zealand.
+St. Patrick’s Day Parades and Festivals are held across Australia.
 Some of the largest are held in:

 This year, our Embassy and the Consulate General worked with the State Agencies on a programme which included:

-This year we welcomed Minister Simon Conveney T.D. to Sydney, Brisbane, and Melbourne, and New Zealand and Minister Alan Kelly T.D. to Western Australia.
+This year we welcomed Minister Charles Flanagan T.D. to Sydney and Melbourne, and Minister Jim Kelly T.D. to Western Australia.

 One of our great strengths as a country is our people, and during the St. Patrick's Day period, visits by Government Ministers complement the ongoing work of our Embassy network and state agencies in promoting awareness and confidence in Ireland's economic recovery, as well as showcasing what we have to offer as a nation.